Ars Longa Vita Brevis (album): Title and album cover

-Guitarist David O'List left the band during the recording of the album, leaving the remaining three members to complete it.
-After flirting briefly with replacement guitarists (including Steve Howe, later to join Yes), the Nice decided to carry on as a keyboard-led trio.
 The title is an aphorism attributed to Hippocrates usually rendered as "Art is long, life is short"; Keith Emerson's interpretation of this can be gauged from his sleevenote:Newton's first law of motion states a body will remain at rest or continue with uniform motion in a straight line unless acted on by a force.
 This time the force happened to come from a European source.
 Ours is an extension of the original Allegro from Brandenburg Concerto No. 3.
 Yesterday I met someone who changed my life, today we put down a sound that made our aim accurate.
 Tomorrow is yesterday's history and art will still be there, even if life terminates.